-This course covers the following key topics:

-Love through the ages (40%)
+This course covers the following topics: Love through the ages (40%)

 This part of the course will focus on the theme of love as seen in literature over time.
+We'll spend time debating the themes and issues raised in the texts while considering how they reflect the time period in which they were written.
 During this part of the course, we'll be studying the following texts: